Table of Contents

 Imaging in hyperuricemia and gout

-In the event of chronic courses, destructive changes at the joint and tophi can be detected in x-ray.
-With urography, uric acid stones can indirectly be detected.
+In the event of chronic courses, destructive changes at the joint and tophi can be detected in an x-ray.
+Urography can reveal uric acid stones indirectly.

-In case of diagnostic insecurity, a direct joint puncture can occur, especially if septic arthritis can be excluded or if a first monarthritis is present.
-Evidence of an acute gout attack are phagocytized uric acid crystals in leukocytes (double refraction in polarization microscope).
+In case of diagnostic insecurity, a direct joint puncture can occur, especially if septic arthritis is excluded or if initial monoarthritis is present.
+Acute gout attack is characterized by phagocytized uric acid crystals in leukocytes (double refraction in polarization microscopy).

 - Rheumatoid arthritis